 Clergy need to give notice to their bishop of a move.
 So it may be three or four months before they take up the new post.
-The Bishop must give notice of his intention to institute or collate the priest to the PCC Secretary, who must see that the notice is displayed at or near the principal door of every church and licensed place of worship in the parish for three weeks.
+The Bishop must give at least four weeks' notice of his intention to institute or collate the priest to the PCC Secretary, who must see that the notice is displayed at or near the principal door of every church and licensed place of worship in the parish for two weeks.
 The institution or collation can then take place.
 NB A collation is the act of presenting a priest to a benefice when the Bishop is patron.
 Where he is not the patron, the Bishop will institute the priest to the benefice.
-If the priest will not be the Incumbent, but the Priest-in-Charge, the Bishop will license the priest.
+If the priest is not the Incumbent, but the Priest-in-Charge, the Bishop will license the priest.